scapegoat-scala/sbt-scapegoat/README.md

 #### Suppressing Warnings by Method or Class

-You can suppress a specific warning by method or by class using the [`java.lang.SuppressWarnings`](http://docs.oracle.com/javase/7/docs/api/java/lang/SuppressWarnings.html) anotation.
+You can suppress a specific warning by method or by class using the [`java.lang.SuppressWarnings`](http://docs.oracle.com/javase/7/docs/api/java/lang/SuppressWarnings.html) annotation.

 Use the simple name of the inspection to be ignored as the argument, or use `"all"` to suppress all `scapegoat` warnings in the specified scope.